dragonflydb/documentation/docs/integrations/clickhouse.md

 SELECT COUNT(*) FROM dragonfly_table;
 ```

 That's it!
-It is that simple, and you have successfully integrated ClickHouse with Dragonfly.
+Just that simple, you have successfully integrated ClickHouse with Dragonfly.
 Next, we will explore the advantages of using Dragonfly with ClickHouse.

 ## Dragonfly Advantages